Home / Home Loans / What is a split home loa…

 If you decide to sell your property or refinance, you’ll likely have to pay a break fee on the fixed portion of your loan.

-Break costs may also apply if you pay your loan off early, as that would presumably have involved making additional repayments on your fixed component, and as we’ve discussed that will usually incur a fee.
+Break costs may also apply if you pay your loan off early, as that would presumably have involved making additional repayments on your fixed component and, as mentioned, that will usually incur a fee.

-Keep in mind that most home loan types (not just fixed) will come with a discharge fee for borrowers that have paid off their home loan.
+Keep in mind that most home loan types (not just fixed) will come with a discharge fee for borrowers when they pay off their home loan.
 Be sure to check the size of all of these fees with your lender before refinancing or paying off your home loan, as they may be larger than expected.

 As a split rate home loan essentially functions as two smaller home loans, you may end up paying double in account keeping fees on a split loan.